 Throughput Confusion

 When verifying actual Ethernet throughput performance, it is very important to understand what the test data really represents.
 RFC2544 is a standard test method for measuring capacity, latency and burst performance.
-It is widely used to obtain performance numbers for Layer 1(Physical), ayer 2(MAC), and ayer 3(IP) traffic.
+It is widely used to obtain performance numbers for Layer 1(Physical), Layer 2(MAC), and Layer 3(IP) traffic.

 Many dedicated products are available that can perform fully automated RFC2544 throughput tests at up to full line rate.
 These are preferred over software solutions running on standard PCs or Linux Hosts which may not be accurate depending on the loading of the CPU.